 The other day I was all ready to pan fry a four ounce pork tenderloin steak in my frying pan and chomp away at its juicy goodness as is my wont.
 Unfortunately, the steak was still rather frozen and wouldn't be ready for awhile.
-I was in a hurry so instead, I cut the steak into thin slices across its width, sprayed Pam on both sides of each piece, dotted them with salt and pepper and quickly seared these thin morsels of pork on my cast iron skillet.
+I was in a hurry so instead, I cut the steak into thin 1/4” pieces, dotted them with salt and pepper and quickly seared these thin morsels of pork on my cast iron skillet.

 But I'm getting ahead of myself, before putting the sliced pork to heat, I had concocted a sauce made of the following:

-Thus being able to pour this sauce onto these mini-slabs of pork joy to my heart's content.
+I then poured this sauce onto these mini-slabs of pork to my heart's content.

-In addition to the pork, I had oven-roasted some cubed sweet potato which was seasoned with salt, pepper and garam masala which is an Indian spice mix that kind of reminds me of a hopped up cinnamon and some pan fried kale sauteed with olive oil, sesame oil, chopped garlic, salt and pepper.
+In addition to the pork, I oven-roasted some cubed sweet potatos which was seasoned with salt, pepper and garam masala - this is an Indian spice mix that kind of reminds me of a hopped up cinnamon.
+And I sauteed some kale with olive oil, sesame oil, chopped garlic, salt and pepper.